jordan-bird/Movie-Ranking/README.md

 3. When all candidates have competed against every other candidate, the strongest is considered the winner
 4. The winner is removed from all lists and then the Schulze method is executed until no more candidates remain, the winner of each of these *master rounds* is then the next on the master list.

+# What if there's a draw?
+It crashes 👀

+# To do
+Joint positions for candidates that draw with one another *this is very unlikely to happen*